 ALIPH and INP support restoration of paper-based works

 A total of 26 works on paper were damaged following the explosion.
 A graduate of the Institut national du patromoine (INP), conservator Caroline Gelot worked at the Museum’s restoration workshop to restore part of the damaged paper-based works, many of which present tears, creases, or abrasions.
 Caroline’s mission was generously supported by ALIPH and coordinated by INP.

 In a generous gesture, INP donated crucial conservation and rehousing material, including conservation boxes, cotton gloves, brushes, latex sponges, and vacuum cleaners.
 We’re very thankful for this donation, which will help us move forward with our dusting campaign, and rehouse archival material.

-Saint-Gobain provided much needed support to the Museum through the donation of construction materials.
-We’re very grateful for this contribution, which will help us replace the collapsed and damaged gypsum ceilings and walls throughout the building.
+Saint-Gobain provided much needed support to the Museum through the donation of the stained glass needed in order to restore the Museum's colorful façade.
+In addition, they donated construction material, which will help us replace the collapsed and damaged gypsum ceilings and walls throughout the building.

 Warde upholsters Salon arabe cushions

 Thanks to Warde’s support, we were able to upholster the cushions in the Salon arabe.